dukcc/site/README.md

-# jcbdkc Site
+# Jcbdkc Site

-This is the offical jcbdkc site and portfolio.
+This is the offical Jcbdkc site and portfolio.
 This site has been built with Bun, Astro, Tailwind, Svelte, and Slate Design 1.

+# Brand

+The correct capitalization for the brand is `Jcbdkc`.